Bridging the Gap Between Simulated and Real Network Data Using Transfer Learning

 Machine Learning (CS)

-Predicts traffic jams better with simpler computer code.
+Predicts internet traffic better with fake data.